-Constructions and technical elements are designed as 2D/3D geometry and/or 2D/3D construction objects, and are placed in the model files to which they belong in terms of theme and responsibility.
+Constructions and technical elements are designed as 2D/3D geometry and/or 2D/3D construction objects and are placed in the model files to which they belong in terms of theme and responsibility.
+Geometries/elements must be named in the same way in models and on drawings, so they are easy to identify and find.